Lore · Book VI · Fiction

 The word negotiation entered the chamber like a bribe.

+There was none.
 There was response, compliance, avoidance, adaptation, reduced harm, and operational success.
-There was no consent because consent required the possibility of refusal, and no one had built a refusal channel for the whales.
+There was no consent, because consent requires the possibility of refusal, and no one had built the whales a channel to refuse.

-During recess, Mara found the petitioners' lead scientist standing outside near the vending machines, crying without moving her face.
+During recess, Wren found the petitioners' lead scientist near the vending machines, crying without moving her face.

 "Maybe."